Learn Raspberry Pi Web Interface Guide

 Virtual Keyboard

 The Virtual Keyboard reveals an interactive MIDI keyboard for playing MIDI notes directly from the Web interface.
-Similar to kslider, this is connected to the running patcher instances MIDI input.
+Similar to kslider, this is connected to the running devices MIDI input.

 Octave range for the MIDI slider can be changed via the two arrows on the top right.

-MIDI notes can also be played into an instance using the computer's keyboard.
+MIDI notes can also be played into a device using the computer's keyboard.

 Presets